Two of our MECN students, Brandon Rice and Patrick Hill, were former football players. Read about their path to nursing.

 The UCLA School of Nursing has an option within the Master of Science in Nursing degree program that is designed to prepare individuals with a baccalaureate degree in another discipline for a career in nursing.
 This two-year pre-licensure program includes summer enrollment between the first and second years.
 Those who complete the program are granted the Master in Science in Nursing (MSN) degree and are eligible to take the National Council Licensing Examination (NCLEX) to be licensed as registered nurses (RN).
 They are then prepared to practice nursing at the bedside in a hospital setting.
 Graduates of the program are also qualified to take the Clinical Nurse Leader certification exam given by the American Association of Colleges of Nursing and may apply for a Public Health Nursing Certificate from the California Board of Registered Nursing.

-After completing the MECN/prelicensure M.S.N. degree program, graduates are able to complete the following objectives:
+After completing the MECN/prelicensure M.S.N. degree program, graduates are able to:

 The Clinical Nurse Leader (CNL) role is an emerging role being developed by the American Association of Colleges of Nursing (AACN).
 The Clinical Nurse Leader is a master's-prepared advanced nurse generalist who oversees the care of patients on specific hospital units.
 While CNL's may provide direct care to the patient, typically they use their knowledge of current nursing research evidence to determine the best plan of care for patients on a specific unit.
 CNL's collaborate with the nurses and physicians and others, such as pharmacists, social workers, advanced practice nurses, and clinical nurse specialists, to determine the plan of care that will achieve the best possible health outcomes for patients.
 The CNL is an advanced nurse generalist, a role distinct from those of the nurse practitioner and the clinical nurse specialist who are educated as advanced specialists in a particular area.